ralna/GALAHAD/doc/Julia/rst-dir/bnls_functions.rst

 		- is a scalar variable of type INT that holds the number of residuals.

 	*
-		- m_c

-		- is a scalar variable of type INT that holds the number of cohorts.

-	*
 		- Jr_type

 		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme<details-bnls_storage__unsym>` used for the Jacobian, $J_r$.
 It should be one of 'coordinate', 'sparse_by_rows', 'dense' or 'absent', the latter if access to the Jacobian is via matrix-vector products; lower or upper case variants are allowed.